openshift/analytics-operator/README.md

 ```sh
 sh tests/run-e2e.sh
 ```
-This script performs the following operations to validate your operator works as expected in openshift cluster.
+This script performs the following operations to validate your operator works as expected in the OpenShift cluster.
-1. Build your operator image and push to the registry.
+1. Build your operator image and push it to the registry.
-2. Deploy the operator into openshift cluster using the created container.
+2. Deploy the operator into the OpenShift cluster using the created container.
 3. Create CR for the anomaly engine.
-4. Generate anomaly data and test whether the engine is able to detect anomaly or not for Min/Max as well as Percentage Change type.
+4. Generate anomaly data and test whether the engine can detect an anomaly or not for Min/Max as well as Percentage Change type.
 5. Delete the operator and related resources from the cluster.
 6. Finally it should display the message "✅ All looks good :)" if everything works as expected.